Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 Take the time today to finish Day 2 of your Jaipur itinerary with the golden sunset over the Pink City from Nahargarh Fort.

-Buying a Composite Ticket for your 2-day Jaipur itinerary
+Buying a Composite Ticket: 2-Day Jaipur Itinerary

 A Composite Ticket (package ticket) is available for some of the main things to see in Jaipur.
 It is a great idea for this 2-day Jaipur itinerary as most of the sites are included in the Composite Ticket.